 Out of sight often means out of mind.
 This goes for brands as well as people.
 People are going to find their products and information somewhere so if you’re not talking to your customers, they’re going to look at your competition.
 Rather than hit the brakes, we suggest you step on the gas when it comes to your marketing.
 Here’s how to market yourself in an economic downturn.

 Communicate Early, Communicate Often, Communicate Smartly.

 It’s critical that you continue to communicate through email marketing, social media, and on your website.
 But strategy is everything.
 If we’ve learned anything from Spirit’s email debacle, it’s that you need to communicate with sensitivity and a heart to help.
 Do not capitalize on the situation.
 Specifically, we recommend increasing your email marketing to your contact lists, updating them on your response to the crisis and how your company plans to operate during this time.
-Show your clients and potential customers what you are doing and how you can support them during this crisis.
+Show your clients and potential customers what you are doing and how you can support them during this crisis with dynamic content strategy.
 Use eye-catching graphics and authentic communication.

 Get Seen in a Crowded Space.

 With online search and surfing at an all-time high, it’s important to stand out.
 Unique branding, website pop-ups that alert your customers to how to contact you, images that reflect hope and resiliency, and social posts that are as eye-catching as they are engaging are going to be more attractive to readers.
 We love creating

 As your competitors slow down their marketing you can begin to capitalize on their lack of movement with a dynamic content strategy.
 Adjust your content to fit not only your current reality but also use analytics to better understand your customers and their behaviors.
 Then, create content and metadata that capitalizes on the keywords and topics that will convert new customers and gain more market share.
 A well-planned strategy SEO strategy now puts your brand in a position for explosive growth once the economy rebounds.